Evolution Championship Series: 2020–present: COVID-19 cancellation and new ownership

 EVO 2024 took place from July 19 to 21 and was held in the Las Vegas Convention Center.
 The lineup included Street Fighter 6, Tekken 8, Mortal Kombat 1, Granblue Fantasy Versus: Rising, Under Night In-Birth II [Sys:Celes], Guilty Gear -Strive-, and The King of Fighters XV, with Street Fighter III: 3rd Strike being the year's Throwback Tournament in celebration of both the 25th anniversary of the game, as well as the 20th anniversary of Moment #37.

 EVO 2025 was held from August 1 to August 3, with a lineup of Street Fighter 6, Tekken 8, Granblue Fantasy Versus: Rising, Guilty Gear -Strive-, Under Night In-Birth II [Sys:Celes], Fatal Fury: City of the Wolves, and Mortal Kombat 1, with Marvel vs. Capcom 2 being featured as the Throwback Tournament.
 Additionally, 2025 rebranded the Evo Community Showcase to the Evo Extended Lineup, a series of side tournaments officially organized and recognized by Evo despite not being featured in the main arena lineup.
 The Extended Lineup included Killer Instinct, Virtua Fighter 5 R.E.V.O., Rivals of Aether II, The King of Fighters XV, BlazBlue: Central Fiction, Guilty Gear Xrd REV2, Samurai Shodown and Capcom vs. SNK 2.
 The Top 8 format also returned.

+In August 2025, Sony sold its ownership stake in Evo to the Indian events company Nodwin Gaming.
+Concurrently, the Qiddiya Investment Company —an investment firm owned by Saudi Arabia's Public Investment Fund—announced that it had made an investment in RTS.
+Quiddya Investment Company subsequently acquired RTS entirely in September 2025, and then acquired Nodwin's stake in February 2026, making it sole owner.
+RTS stated that Nodwin would continue to provide marketing services for the event.

+Evo 2026 will see the Extended Lineup and Throwback Tournament being scrapped in place of the main lineup featuring twelve games, with the six highest-entered games being featured on the arena stage.
+The year's lineup will include Street Fighter 6, Tekken 8, Fatal Fury: City of the Wolves, Under Night In-Birth II [Sys:Celes], Granblue Fantasy Versus: Rising, Rivals of Aether II, Invincible VS, Vampire Savior, Guilty Gear Strive, BlazBlue: Central Fiction, Virtua Fighter 5 R.E.V.O.
+World Stage, and 2XKO.